Resume of a Therapy Dog:

 |To register for a class, please click here and complete the registration form.|

-PREP SCHOOL Registration: To register for a class, click here and complete the registration form.
+PREP SCHOOL Registration: To register for a class, click appropriate form below and complete the registration form.
 Upon receipt of this form, we will send instructions for paying the deposit.